Preston-Landers/Prompt-Like-A-Pro/README.md

   new problem to keep the model focused and avoid context window weirdness and "attractor states".
 When a chat gets long, ask the model to [summarize the key points](#ask-for-a-summary) before you start a new one.
+  Take notes and organize your prompts (and results) separately from the chat windows.

 - **Iterate and Cross-Examine**: Treat it like a real conversation.
 The first answer is a starting point.
 Push back, ask for clarification, request refinements, and make the model
   [critique its own work](#use-the-model-to-critique-itself).
 For tough problems, bounce the results between different models to get fresh perspectives and break through limitations.
+Regroup and revisit your notes.

 - **Somebody's Gotta Fly This Plane**: Trust, but verify everything.
-LLMs are incredibly powerful reasoning tools, but they are not infallible [fact databases](#think-about-theory-of-mind).
-They can be confidently wrong.
+LLMs are incredibly powerful [reasoning tools](#but-how-does-it-know), but they are not infallible fact databases.
+They can be confidently wrong, especially when lacking grounding in verified real-world data.
 You are ultimately responsible for the accuracy and quality of the final output, so check the facts and test the code.

 ## About the major cloud providers